 3. Carlson Labs Baby Natural

 Carlson Labs Baby Natural Vitamin D Drops for babies have no preservatives or artificial colors, and they contain no gluten, milk, or wheat.
 They also provide the full recommended dosage per day via a single drop.

 A common reason many love this brand is the fact that they are tasteless and colorless.

-Most nursing mothers find it easiest to just administer a drop while breastfeeding, but those who feed their babies either a partial or all formula diet, particularly like this option for how easy it is to mix into formula.
+Most nursing mothers find it easiest to just administer a drop while breastfeeding, but those who feed their babies either a partial or all formula diet, particularly like this option for how easy it is to mix into the formula.

 Zoomavit is another consistently highly rated brand.
-They are approved by the AAP, and users report preferring these not only for infants, but for their toddlers and teens as well.
+They are approved by the AAP, and users report preferring these not only for newborn but for their toddlers and teens as well.